-It’s a new year and a great time to focus on career advancement.
+It’s a new year and a great time to be focusing on career advancement.
 However, getting a promotion isn’t as easy as asking for one.
 You have to show your value and why you deserve one.
 Before you make a move and ask for a promotion, though, start by asking for more responsibility.
 This shows your boss you’re ready for the next step in your career.
 Here are some tips to get started.

 Focus on the fundamentals.